Generalized Gross-Pitaevskii Equation for 2D Bosons with Attractive Interactions

-To solve Eq.~\eqref{eq:eq1} numerically, we employ the flow-equation approach~\cite{Kehrein2006,Tsukiyama2011} in the specific form developed for degenerate Bose systems~\cite{Volosniev2017,supp}.
-The overall agreement between the data in Fig.~\ref{fig:fig1}(b) is good (see SM~\cite{supp} for the corresponding densities), further validating the applicability of the generalized GPE.
-Note that the agreement between the results is better for $N=50$ than for $N=10$.
-This behavior, which mirrors the strongly interacting limit -- see the difference between the red dots and the solid green line in Fig.~\ref{fig:fig1} -- is expected.
-Our parametrization of the interaction strength, particularly the numerical value of $\alpha$, explicitly relies on the assumption that $N \gg 1$.
-Nevertheless, the discrepancy is already marginal at $N \sim 10$ and does not affect our main conclusions.
-Finally, we remark that Fig.~\ref{fig:fig1} shows the first application of the flow equations introduced in Refs.~\cite{Volosniev2017,Brauneis2021} to 2D systems, paving the way for their exploration in three dimensions.
+The overall agreement between the data in Fig.~\ref{fig:fig1}(b) is good (see SM~\cite{supp} for the corresponding densities), validating the applicability of the generalized GPE in this regime.
+Note that the agreement between the results is better for $N=50$ than for $N=10$ { (see SM~\cite{supp} for similar results for other particle numbers)}.
+This behavior, which mirrors the strongly interacting limit -- see the difference between the red dots and the solid green line in Fig.~\ref{fig:fig1}(a) -- is expected.
+Our parametrization of the interaction strength, particularly the numerical value of $\alpha$, explicitly relies on the assumption that $N \gg 1$ {(see End Matter)}.
+Nevertheless, the discrepancy is already marginal at $N \sim 10$ and does not affect our main conclusions. { Having benchmarked the generalized Gross-Pitaevskii equation against established static results, we now apply it to explore less charted regimes.
+We begin by investigating trap effects in a regime beyond the reach of the flow equation method.}

-{\it Effect of the trap on universal states.} To further investigate the effect of the trap, we solve Eq.~\eqref{eq:GPE} (see SM~\cite{supp} for numerical method details).
+{\it { Discussion: Effect of the trap on universal states.}} To further investigate the effect of the trap, we solve Eq.~\eqref{eq:GPE} numerically (see SM~\cite{supp} for details).
 In the weakly interacting regime ($B_2 \to 0$), the density is predominantly shaped by the trapping potential.
 In contrast, for strong interactions ($B_2 \to \infty$), the universal (so-called Townes soliton~\cite{Chiao1964}) profile is expected to emerge.
 Figure~\ref{fig:fig3}(a) illustrates the transition between these two limits.
 The rescaled density exhibits a crossover behavior, with only a weak dependence on the interaction strength~\footnote{This weak dependence stands in contrast to the behavior observed in a bubble trap~\cite{Tononi2024}, which features a transition from a uniform density to a localized droplet.
 In that case, the transition involves spontaneous symmetry breaking, potentially leading to dynamics that differ significantly from those presented here.
 The existence of a vanishing energy Bogoliubov mode in Eq.~(\ref{eq:GPE}) for a bubble trap confirms this assertion.
 [For a homogeneous density, the Bogoliubov analysis can be performed as in Ref~\cite{Tononi2024}].}.